khelafimassylia/PFE/README.md

 To use this project, follow the instructions below:

 1. Clone the repository: `git clone https://github.com/your-username/project-repo.git`
-2. Set up the STM32Cube IDE and load the `STM32Cube_IDE_Code` onto your STM32 microcontroller.
+2. Set up the STM32Cube IDE and load the `STM32Cube_IDE_Code` onto your STM32 microcontroller(this project used the STM2F103C8T6 but you can use a different stm32 microcontrolleur).
 3. Install the required dependencies for the backend classification code and run it.
 4. Set up the database by executing the necessary scripts provided in the `Database_Code` directory.
 5. Run the desired GUI code to visualize the classification results.